+As the name implies, tape-in extensions adhere to the hair's root using medical-grade tape—you know, the kind they use to close wounds and surgical incisions.
+What results is an instant, practically unbreakable bond that means there's no way that hair is going anywhere until you say so.
 Hairstylist Rodney Cutler of Cutler Salon and Redken brand ambassador is a huge fan.
 “The benefits of tape-in extensions know no bounds,” says Cutler.
 “They are incredibly easy to apply and remove, don't damage your hair, and look more natural because they lie almost completely flush against the head, whereas other types have thicker bases that stick out.”

+Glue strips of hair sound like a snap to apply but think again.
+You might be a DIY kind of girl, but it’s crucial to have a skilled professional install your extensions for the best results.
 “Tape-in extensions are about an inch wide,” explains Saviano.
-“One very thin strip of your natural hair goes in between them.
+“One skinny strip of your natural hair goes in between them.
 The way they are placed is like a sandwich—your own hair actually gets taped between two strips of hair extensions.
 You can’t do them correctly yourself.
 The precise amount of hair that goes in between each tape-in and how straight the section needs to be is impossible to do by yourself, especially when you’re applying them to the back of your head.
 Plus, the placement of the extensions plays a big role in whether or not they’re going to look natural.”

-"If the person installing your extensions isn’t trained to place them correctly, people may be able to see them and they could also end up too close to your scalp or set diagonally, which is really uncomfortable.
-The important benefit of a stylist installing the extensions is a great cut to blend the extensions with your natural hair.
+"If the person installing your extensions isn’t trained to place them correctly, people may be able to see them, and they could also end up too close to your scalp or set diagonally, which is really uncomfortable," confirms Porter.
+"The important benefit of a stylist installing the extensions is a great cut to blend the extensions with your natural hair.
 When installed properly, no one will be able to tell that you are wearing hair extensions.”

 Priester believes the best way to ensure natural-looking extensions is to make sure they’re evenly distributed throughout your hair.
 “Make sure that the volume of the extensions, length, cut, and style matches all around,” Priester explains.
 “Also, leave a good amount of your own natural hair out on the top and sides to ensure coverage of the tape-in weft.”